prabhleen003/FoodRescue2.0/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Here's how you can help:
+Here's how you can help :

 ### 🐛 Report Bugs